 No, that doesn’t mean you should stop travelling with your friends & family.
 But create a balance.

-Yes, it is a little bit self-centered approach, but believe me, it is necessary if you want to do things differently, because breaking free is the first step to all your success, no matter what your professional life is.
+Yes, it is a little bit self-centred approach, but believe me, it is necessary if you want to do things differently, because breaking free is the first step to all your success, no matter what your professional life is.

 You have to stop the external inputs that are coming in, just so that you can apply your thoughts and decide what you want to do next.